 B2B- Business to Business eCommerce business model

 B2B business model is also your go-to model if you manufacture your own product and sell wholesale to other businesses.
-According to research, the B2B eCommerce market will reach $20.9 trillion by 2027.
+According to a study, the B2B eCommerce market will reach $20.9 trillion by 2027.

-Let’s watch out for some pros and cons of the B2B business model now.
+Let’s look at some pros and cons of B2B model:

 Pros of B2B business model